forgenst/lanyon/about.md

 Learn more and contribute on [GitHub](https://github.com/poole).

-## Thematic
+## Minimal Madness

-Thematic is [my](https://github.com/forgenst) fork of Poole's [Lanyon](https://github.com/poole/lanyon) theme.
-If you have any issues, or want to contribute, go to the GitHub repo, [here](https://github.com/forgenst/thematic).
+Minimal Madness is [my](https://github.com/forgenst) fork of Poole's [Lanyon](https://github.com/poole/lanyon) theme.
+If you have any issues, or want to contribute, go to the GitHub repo, [here](https://github.com/forgenst/minimal-madness).